 Canada does not have employment "at will."
 Most employer-initiated terminations require the employer to give working notice or pay in lieu of notice.
-The length of notice required will depend on a number of factors, but older employees with very long term service have been awarded as much as 24 months.
+The length of notice required will depend on a number of factors, but older employees with very long term service have been awarded 24 months or more.
 Also, business practices common in some jurisdictions can be difficult to execute in Canada.

 For example, non-competition agreements are often unenforceable on public policy grounds, drug and alcohol testing is severely restricted and reliance on criminal background checks is limited.

 Outside of a true employer/employee relationship, the concept of "work for hire" does not exist.